DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: Sample Docking Results

-We used AutoDock Vina version 1.2.0~\cite{Goodsell1990-sf} to visualize the docking of two of the top-scoring generated molecules (with respect to the ChEMBL likeness) that also exhibit strong biding affinities on the 1PXH and 4MQS proteins when compared to reference drug ligants.
+We used AutoDock Vina version 1.2.0~\cite{Goodsell1990-sf} to visualize the docking of two of the top-scoring generated molecules (with respect to the ChEMBL likeness) that also exhibit strong biding affinities on the 1PXH and 4MQS proteins when compared to reference drug ligants (the reason behind the selection of these proteins is confidential information).
 The 4MQS complex represents the active human M2 muscarinic acetylcholine receptor bound to the antagonist iperoxo, while 1PXH represents the protein tyrosine phosphatase 1B with bidentate inhibitor compound 2.
-The free energy results are shown in Figures~\ref{fig:1PXH} and~\ref{fig:4MQS}, and they indicate that the generated molecules can signficantly outperform or underperform existing reference drugs.
+The free energy results are shown in Figures~\ref{fig:1PXH} and~\ref{fig:4MQS}, and they indicate that the generated molecules can significantly outperform or underperform existing reference drugs.